pymupdf/PyMuPDF-Optional-Material/docs/widget.rst

     .. attribute:: text_maxlen

        An integer defining the maximum number of text characters.
-PDF viewers will (should) not accept larger text amounts.
+PDF viewers will (should) not accept a longer text.

     .. attribute:: text_type

        An integer defining acceptable text types (e.g. numeric, date, time, etc.).
 For reference only for the time being -- will be ignored when creating or updating widgets.

+    .. attribute:: xref

+       An integer defining the PDF cross reference number of the widget.

 Standard Fonts for Widgets